kevinwortman/tuffix/install.md

     * Download the file `xubuntu-19.04-desktop-amd64.iso`.
     * Burn the ISO image to a USB memory stick that is at least 4 GB. **All data on the USB memory stick will be deleted forever.** Instructions on how to do this are online for [Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-ubuntu#0), [macOS](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-macos#0), and [Windows](https://tutorials.ubuntu.com/tutorial/tutorial-create-a-usb-stick-on-windows#0).
     * Install Xubuntu onto your computer. **All data on computer will be deleted forever including all your programs like Microsoft Word and Excel.
 You cannot reinstall these programs.** The steps are similar to the steps in the online [Install Ubuntu Desktop tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#3).
 You may need expert help on this step so please consult with your instructor.
     * Reboot the computer and login.
-Setup WiFi - if you're using Eduroam, use the (Tuffix Eduroam Authentication Instructions)[https://github.com/kevinwortman/tuffix/blob/master/eduroam.md].
+Setup WiFi - if you're using Eduroam, use the [Tuffix Eduroam Authentication Instructions](https://github.com/kevinwortman/tuffix/blob/master/eduroam.md).
   3. Open a terminal window, and run the tuffixize.sh script (without using sudo):
   ```
   $ wget https://csufcs.com/tuffixize -O - | bash